zcourts/higgs/README.md

 4. JRPC - A custom RPC mechanism for JVM languages (Uses object serialization)
 5. Boson - A language independent, topic oriented protocol for sending/receiving arbitrary data over the network and performing remote method invocation (RMI/RPC).

+# Custom Protocols
++ One of the biggest wins with Higgs is it provides a simple infrastructure for you to do your own protocol.
+            The [advanced](#advanced) section below shows how trivial it is to do so.
+            However, as it stands, Higgs will continue to add support for "standard" protocols.
+On the to do list are ftp,ssh, sctp, telnet etc.

 ### NOTE
 JRPC and OMSG protocols are highly experimental and not intended for general use (They were more for demonstration).